-CCC Camp - 1930s (where Kings Ransom and Quality Inn is today)
+At right: CCC Camp - 1930s.
+Where Kings Ransom and Quality Inn is today.

 Some found work at the Smelter in Clarkdale.
 Many local men worked on various county, state and federal projects such as the building of roads.
 Albert Purtymun was a foreman for the State of Arizona building Highway 79 North through Oak Creek Canyon, and Roe Smith worked for the P.D.
 Construction Co., which finished the job in 1939.
 Roe's brother, Ira, and other locals provided teams and wagons.
 Parts of Highway 79 were soon rerouted and rebuilt, and in 1941 the road was re-designated as Highway 89A.

 The Civilian Conservation Corps (CCC), a federal program that created jobs during the depression era, built a large camp that later was converted to become the Sedona Lodge, now the site of the Kings Ransom motel.
 The CCC worked on Schnebly Hill Road, built the U.S. Forest Service barn in 1934, and other public works, bringing men in from other parts of the nation.